Head of Computing - Mr W Carter

-Through the curriculum we will encourage Students to understand and apply the fundamental principles and concepts of Computer Science enabling our pupils to become capable computer scientists who have a wide assortment of skills within their digital toolkit.
-These will include abstraction, decomposition, and logic, algorithms, and data representation, all explored theoretically and through practical experience by designing, writing and debugging programs to solve problems.
-The creation of programs will require students to think creatively, innovatively, analytically logically and critically.
-We will encourage Students to understand the components that make up digital systems, and how they communicate with one another and with other systems; In addition to this we will address the impacts of digital technology on the individual and society.
+Through the curriculum we will encourage students to understand and apply the fundamental principles and concepts of Computer Science, enabling our pupils to become capable computer scientists who have a wide assortment of skills within their digital toolkit.
+These will include abstraction, decomposition, logic, algorithms, and data representation, all explored theoretically and through practical experience by designing, writing and debugging programs to solve problems.

 In order to become proficient computer scientists, it is essential that students have knowledge and understanding of the field’s fundamental principles and concepts.
 Learning to program is a core component of a computer science course.
 Students will work towards becoming competent at designing, reading, writing and debugging programs.
 Students will apply their skills to solve real problems and produce readable, robust programs.

 Students will work towards understanding and applying the fundamental principles and concepts of IT, including the use of IT in the digital world, the Internet of Everything, data manipulation and Augmented Reality.

 The Computing department offers two pathways at Key Stage Five, allowing students to gain a greater depth of knowledge in their chosen field.

 Students will be introduced to the internal workings of the Central Processing Unit (CPU), the exchange of data and will also look at software development, data types and legal and ethical issues.
 It is expected that students will draw on this underpinning content when studying computational thinking, developing programming techniques and devising their own programming approach in the programming project component.